-Physical condition level:
+Physical condition

+level:

-Physical condition: The study site appears to contain three large interconnected factory/ warehouse buildings and two individual dwellings constructed out of brick and likely to have a later construction date.
-Based on documentary evidence and aerial photographs, it appears that all buildings pertain to the use of the site as a butter and milk pasteurising factory from as early as c1913-1914.
-Based on the original construction date of the butter and dairy factory and the site's subsequent use, it can be suggested that there exists a low to moderate potential for archaeological features and evidence pertaining to the use of the site as a butter and dairy factory.
-Archaeological evidence may be found in the form of footings for walls (if any of the currently standing buildings are not the original buildings), occupation deposits pertaining to the industrial use of the site as a butter and dairy factory, and rubbish pits associated with discard and waste from industrial processes.
-It appears likely that all original buildings from the construction of the factory in c1913-1914 are still standing.
+Physical condition: Based on documentary research, it appears that none of the dwellings or structures associated with the first butter factory site on Fosterton road is still standing.
+Based on the site's original construction date and subsequent use, it can be suggested that there exists a moderate potential for archaeological features and deposits relating to the occupation and use of the site as a milk and butter factory in the early 20th century.
+Archaeological evidence may be found in the form of footings for walls, occupation deposits pertaining to the industrial use of the site as a butter factory, and rubbish pits associated with discard and waste from industrial processes.

 Archaeological potential level: